What States Require Smog Checks? (2025)

 A smog check is a test that measures how much pollution your car emits.
 If you're asking what is a smog check, it’s a state-required inspection aimed at reducing harmful emissions that affect public health and the environment.
 These checks often include inspecting your car’s tailpipe, emissions system, and onboard diagnostics.
 Depending on where you live, you might need one every year or two, especially if your car is older or diesel-powered.

-What States Require Smog Test?
+What States Require Smog Testing?

 Based on the most recent data, 28 U.S. states and the District of Columbia require emissions testing in at least some areas.
 These states include: